Cypripedium acaule

+Cypripedium acaule, the pink lady's slipper or moccasin flower, is a species of flowering plant in the orchid family Orchidaceae native to eastern North America.
+It is currently the provincial flower of Prince Edward Island, Canada, and the state wildflower of New Hampshire, United States.

+Indigenous peoples traditionally used this plant for medicinal purposes.
+For example, Algonquin people, who form part of the larger cultural group known as the Anishinaabeg, traditionally used C. acaule to treat menstrual disorders.
+Due to population decline, harvesting for medicinal purposes is no longer recommended.
+As C. acaule takes many years to go from seed to mature plant, the gathering of seed-bearing specimens is presently unsustainable.

+Name

-Cypripedium acaule is a species of flowering plant in the orchid family Orchidaceae.
-It is commonly referred to as the pink lady's slipper or moccasin flower.
+Cypripedium acaule is commonly referred to in English as the pink lady's slipper or moccasin flower.
 The specific epithet acaule means "lacking an obvious stem", a reference to its short underground stem, for which reason the plant is also known as the stemless lady's-slipper.
-It is the provincial flower of Prince Edward Island, Canada and the state wildflower of New Hampshire, United States.
+In Anishinaabemowin, it is known as makizinkewe.

 Description

 Cypripedium acaule is a perennial plant.
 It grows slowly and up to 0.4 m.
 Unlike most other species of Cypripedium, the pouch of C. acaule opens in a slit that runs down the front of the labellum rather than a round opening.
 The plant consists of two plicate leaves near the ground.
 From between those leaves sprouts a long, pubescent stalk that bears a single pink flower.
-The sepals and petals tend to be yellowish-brown to maroon with a large pouch that is usually some shade of pink but can be nearly magenta.
+The sepals and petals tend to be yellowish-brown to maroon with a large pouch that is usually some shade of pink but can be white to nearly magenta.
 Leaves are simple, elliptical in shape and opposite in arrangement.

+They get pollinated by attracting bees into the slit of the pink flower, but the bees eventually stop visiting them as it provides them with no benefits.

 Taxonomy

 The genus Cypripedium is one of five genera in the subfamily of slipper orchids Cypripedioideae.
-Cypripedium acaule was first described by the Scottish botanist William Aiton in 1789.
+Cypripedium acaule was first described in the Western European tradition by the Scottish botanist William Aiton in 1789.
 He referred to it as the two-leaved lady's slipper.

 As of March 2021, Kew's Plants of the World Online (POWO) does not accept any infraspecific taxa.
 POWO lists a dozen synonyms, one of which is Cypripedium acaule f. albiflora E.L.Rand & Redfield, a form with a white pouch and green petals.